Rep. Pramila Jayapal gets seat on House Judiciary Committee

-U.S. Rep. Pramila Jayapal of Seattle will serve on the House Judiciary Committee, helping to oversee the nation’s federal court system and law enforcement agencies.
+U.S. Rep. Pramila Jayapal of Seattle will serve on the House Judiciary Committee, helping to oversee the nation’s federal-court system and law- enforcement agencies.

-U.S. Rep. Pramila Jayapal of Seattle will serve on the House Judiciary Committee, helping to oversee the federal court system and law-enforcement agencies, her office announced Tuesday.
+U.S. Rep. Pramila Jayapal of Seattle will serve on the House Judiciary Committee, helping to oversee the federal-court system and law-enforcement agencies, her office announced Tuesday.

 Jayapal, a Democrat who is replacing longtime Rep. Jim McDermott, said she looks forward to working on immigration reform, criminal-justice reform, reproductive rights and voting rights.